peteteaa/DonsHack2025-Team-PBJ-/README.md

 ## Deployment

-This repos is using a git workflow for deployment to Heroku.
+This repo is deployed on Heroku using the heroku integrated GitHub deployment.

 ### Secrets in GitHub Repo: